Aerial view of mixed traffic on a tree-lined road

 Warehouse workers standing beside pallets in a high-bay warehouse

-Typical network structure
+Typical structure in distribution

-Multi-stage delivery networks require integrated dispatch logic
+Multi-stage delivery networks need integrated dispatch logic

 Transfer to depots and delivery bases